 Trust me, I tried.
-I recently took a family vacation to Hawaii and it seemed like I was tempted at every turn to check my accounts, look up something on the Web, play a game on my mobile device, or search for a local restaurant or venue.
+I recently took a family vacation to Hawaii and it seemed like I was tempted at every turn to check my accounts, share a photo, look up something on the Web, play a game on my mobile device, or search for a local restaurant or venue.

 It’s tempting, and I’m not saying I succeeded.
 In fact, I kinda failed which is what prompted me to write down my tips for taking a vacation from social media, both for myself and anyone else that might benefit.

 So, here we go: